lart-bangor/research-assistant/docs/source/users/installation.rst

 Installing on Windows 10/11
 ---------------------------

-1. Download the official Windows installer for the L'ART Research Client on Windows from here:
+1. Download the official Windows installer for the L'ART Research Client on Windows.

-.. //insert link above
+   You can find the latest release (as well as earlier versions) at `github.com/lart-bangor/research-client/releases <https://github.com/lart-bangor/research-client/releases>`_.

-2. Once downnloaded to your device, open the Downloads dialogue in the browser and click `Open file`.
+2. Once downloaded to your device, open the *Downloads* dialogue in the browser and click :guilabel:`Open file`.
-   Alternatively, navigate to your *Downloads* folder in File Explorer and double click on the installer file.
+   Alternatively, navigate to your :file:`Downloads` folder in File Explorer and double click on the installer file.

    .. figure:: figures/figure1.png
       :width: 400